I tried to schedule an appointment in SAAS but was unable to do so. What should I do?

-Honors Counselors can address most technical, logistic, and scheduling issues related to Honors (HNPG) requirements and Honors elective courses (ex.
-SOC 001H).
-Honors elective issues may need to be handled by the professor teaching that course.
-Honors Counselors also provide resources related to Honors requirements, academic goals, and post-graduation goals.
-Questions pertaining to course requirements should be directed to the professor of the course.
-Academic advisors can address questions related to breadth requirements, major requirements, and academic policies and procedures.
+Honors Counselors address most technical, logistical, and scheduling issues related to Honors (HNPG) courses and Honors elective courses (e.g., SOC 001H).
+Honors Counselors also provide resources and information related to Honors requirements, academic goals, and post-graduation goals.
+Academic advisors address questions related to breadth requirements, major requirements, and academic policies and procedures.

 I want to enroll in an Honors course, but I am getting an error message that says I do not meet the prerequisite.
 What should I do?